komiga/togo/dep/README.md

 ### lib/game

-`lib/game` has no external dependencies.
+`lib/game` has no manual dependencies.